NFL Draft 2026 Round 1 Grades for Every Pick

 The Dallas Cowboys got the steal of the draft.
 It doesn't matter that they flipped two fifth-round picks to the Miami Dolphins to move up one spot, because Caleb Downs was easily the best player in this year's class regardless of position.

-Dallas ensured it got exactly who it wanted and desperately needed.
-The Cowboys' fielded the third-worst defense last season and ranked dead last in pass defense.
-Downs will immediately make everyone on the unit better and give Dallas the highest IQ defender among the rookie crop and an all-around playmaker that can be used in a variety of manner.
+Downs will immediately make everyone on the unit better and give Dallas the highest IQ defender among the rookie crop and an all-around playmaker who can be used in a variety of ways.ย

 Downs went wire-to-wire as the No. 1 overall prospect on the B/R Scouting Department's draft board.
 He's a complete defender who's capable of not just contributing at a high level but leading a unit from the back line.
-His intelligence and understanding of everything that goes on in front of him border on uncanny.
+His intelligence and understanding of everything that goes on in front of him border on uncanny.ย

 He may not be a Sean Taylor or Brian Dawkins along the back line.
 However, Downs is more than capable of playing at all three levels and making a massive impact, changing the entire complexion of a defense.